Impact Investing: Pros and Cons

 Positives of Impact Investing

 Like anything, there are pros and cons to impact investing.
 One important positive is a feeling of using your investments to support your beliefs and values.
 The old ‘put your money where your mouth is’ saying made real.
 If you are passionate about the environment, for example, but invest in companies that are rampant polluters, your values and investments are misaligned.
 On the other hand, if you know your investments are only going to companies that meet ESG standards, you may feel like you are doing more to enact change, while also making a profit.
 On top of that, you can also feel good by not participating with companies you view to be irresponsible.
 Much like charitable giving, which activates the pleasure centers in our brain.
-The act of supporting companies that you feel improve the world feels good.
+The act of supporting companies that you feel improves the world feels good.
 Doing good feels good.

 On top of feeling good, ESG companies have been doing well, with annualized returns at 5.46% which is slightly better than the S&P 500’s 5.43 percent over the same period.

 Negatives of Impact Investing